OpenCyphal/pycyphal/docs/pages/architecture.rst

 Architecture
 ============

+PyUAVCAN is a full-featured implementation of the `UAVCAN protocol stack <https://uavcan.org>`_ in Python intended for non-embedded applications.

 The UAVCAN protocol itself is designed to support multiple transport protocols such as CAN bus, UDP, serial, and so on.
 Generally, a real-time safety-critical implementation of UAVCAN would choose to support a limited subset of transports defined by the protocol, which is a valid strategy for high-reliability software.